Nintendo Switch Schematic // SD Card Parts

 Normal symptoms, such as “Switch Not Reading SD Card” “Randomly SD Card Disconnections” and sure enough some SD Port legs were missing.
 We’ve been seeing this more and more lately.

-The connector legs on the SD Port from Nintendo is a bit flakey and can break even just with normal usage.
+The connector legs on the SD Port from Nintendo is a bit flakey.
+It can break even just with normal usage.
 Repairing the Nintendo Switch SD Connector Slot on the board is no problem.

 I have verified this hardwire method for the SD Port to board works as well:

-You’ll want to use a fine .1mm enamled copper wire to get this next part going if you don’t want to use the surface mount method above for the SD FC Connector.
+You’ll want to use a fine .1mm enamled copper wire to get this next part going.
+Use this method if you don’t want to use the surface mount method above for the SD FC Connector.

 Source of image from GBATemp user mattytrog: https://gbatemp.net/threads/about-the-microsd-card-connector.523130/